 Skip to main content

 Use this page when you want a small Next.js chat app that feels real, but still keeps your Phaseo API key on the server.
+Goal: Run a browser chat app that discovers models and sends responses through server-side routes.
+Outcome: A working local chat interface with no Phaseo credentials exposed to the browser.

 Build a Next.js web chat app on top of Phaseo Gateway.